Monduli/reminderbot/README.md

 The script is very simple and is not intended to be advanced.
 It is simply for making sure that I stay on topic since I have a tendency to wander.
 In the future, I want to implement this onto something like Microsoft Agent so it will pop up a little character that will ask the same questions.
 However, Agent is written in C# so this is unrealistic for me at the moment.
 Perhaps I will get around to it sometime.

+1/18/2023 Additions
+- Added changing line for waiting, now displays the amount of time the program has been running and how long until next reminder
+- Fixed icon, but it only works from C:/Programming/reminderbot.
+At the moment, there doesn't appear to be a workaround
+- Changed to initiate when time_left is equal to zero, meaning regardless of the time interval chosen, it will be calculated separately from the if statement